OrangeHatHacking/dotfiles/README.md

 Gave up on gtk theming honestly, swapped my apps to qt versions and everything looks decent.

+---
+### One Line Installation

+This can be installed on a fresh arch install (with hyprland and it's dependencies) with the following command

+`curl -fsSL https://raw.githubusercontent.com/OrangeHatHacking/dotfiles/main/install.sh | bash -s --`

 ### Essential-ish Packages
 Some are needed for the dots, others are preference (librewolf to hide from the technocratic overlords, etc. <img src="https://i.imgflip.com/1pzanj.jpg" width="50" style="vertical-align:middle;" />)